Easy Fixes for Disk Cleanup Not Working Windows 10/8/7 - Qiling

 Extra Option: Get Space from Another Drive

-If there is not enough unallocated space on your disk, click on a big partition with enough free space, select "Resize/Move".
+If there's not enough unallocated space on your disk, try clicking on a larger partition with enough free space and select "Resize/Move".

 Drag the dots of the bit partition to shrink it for the unallocated space and click "Proceed".